Identifying possible candidates

 Position descriptions and advertisements

 Writing position descriptions, board profiles, and advertisements can be used to tailor information and person specifications for each vacancy and reappointment.
-It’s important to make clear in advertisements for board vacancies that background checks (see Checking background) will be carried out.
+It’s important to make clear in advertisements for board vacancies that background checks (see Checking background) will be carried out and that their information will be held in a central digital solution called AppointNet.
+For the privacy statement to be used in recruitment please see below.

 Clear position descriptions: